Royal Enfield Trials launch in the coming few days but ‘WHY?’ is our question!

-A very weird looking Royal Enfield was spotted testing by an Indianautosblog reader recently.
-Media was calling it the ‘Scrambler’ version of the Classic but it may turn out to be Bullet Trials, according to the leak shared by Gaadiwaadi.
+A very weird looking Royal Enfield was spotted testing by an Indianautosblog reader late last year.
+Media was calling it the ‘Scrambler’ version of the Classic but it turns out that they will be called as Bullet Trials, according to the leak shared by Gaadiwaadi.

 RE is resurrecting old names it once used and Trials is a by-product of the same ploy.
 However, it is about to adorn a form which is crude and doesn’t look like a professional’s job!